Cysharp/ConsoleAppFramework/ReadMe.md

 Unfortunately, due to current C# specifications, lambda expressions and [local functions do not support document comments](https://github.com/dotnet/csharplang/issues/2110), so a class is required.

 In addition to `-h|--help`, there is another special built-in option: `--version`.
-This displays the `AssemblyInformationalVersion` or `AssemblyVersion`.
+In default, it displays the `AssemblyInformationalVersion` or `AssemblyVersion`.
+You can configure version string by `ConsoleApp.Version`, for example `ConsoleApp.Version = "2001.9.3f14-preview2";`.

 Command
 ---